Master of Fine Arts in Visual and Performing Arts

 APPLICATION DEADLINES: MARCH 15 – FUNDING DEADLINE; MAY 1 AND OCTOBER 15 – STANDARD DEADLINE

 The Master of Fine Arts (MFA) is a terminal degree that prepares students to become professional artists, work in technology or arts-related fields, and teach at the university level.
+The College of Visual and Performing Arts offers an MFA in Visual Arts and Graphic Design.
 Candidates are required to complete 60 credits, culminating in a Thesis Exhibition of the student’s work in George Mason’s Fine Arts Gallery.
 Of those credits, 45 credits are made up from both core and studio requirements, and an additional 15 credits are based on comprehensive experience.
-MFA students may choose an emphasis in graphic design, new media art, painting+drawing, photography, printmaking, or sculpture.
+MFA Visual Arts students may choose an emphasis in new media art, painting+drawing, photography, printmaking, or sculpture.
 For course information, please visit the University Catalog.

 George Mason University’s School of Art MFA Program seeks to develop in students a self-directed studio practice, derived simultaneously from an earnest personal search and an engagement with contemporary discourses and practices.